emmyabba/emmyabba/README.md

 ### Helloooo 👋

-My name is emmanuel, for all you know, I may be the greek God ODIN.
+For all you know, I am the greek God ODIN.

 I blog about tech stuff on [Devto](https://dev.to/gr8nexx)